 PIANO CHORD DICTIONARY (PRINT VERSION) INCLUDES:

-PIANO CHORD DICTIONARY Sturdily bound, durable, colorful 112 page illustrated book and removable numbered stickers, plus 56 minute DVD from Teach Yourself Piano and FREE shipping in the USA.
+PIANO CHORD DICTIONARY Sturdily bound, durable, colorful 112 page illustrated, pre-printed book and removable numbered stickers, plus 56 minute DVD from Teach Yourself Piano and FREE shipping in the USA.
 This video will have you playing simple chords (three piano keys played with the left hand) and fun, familiar songs with both hands right away.

 PRINTED BOOK and DVD VIA SURFACE MAIL

 PIANO CHORD DICTIONARY BOOK and DVD $24.95

 The C chord is comprised of white keys.
 It is the first chord you should learn.
 It is also called “C major.”
 This same chord may use a variety of chord symbols in sheet music, such as C ma and C maj.
 As a beginner, think of it as the center of the universe.

 The actual PIANO CHORD DICTIONARY includes lots of other valuable information that will help you learn to play piano, such as suggested right hand placement, and acceptable chord substitutions for more complex chords.
 All the terminology that you will encounter in popular music chord symbols is explained in simple terms that anyone can understand, and see in the diagrams such as the one above.